kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 being **predefined visualizations**.
 These visualizations are provided by default in Kubeflow Pipelines and serve as a way for you and your customers to easily and quickly generate powerful visualizations.
-The second category is **arbitrary visualizations**.
+The second category is **custom visualizations**.
 Arbitrary visualizations allow for you and your customers to provided Python visualization code to be used to generate visualizations.
 These visualizations allow for rapid development, experimentation, and customizability when visualizing results.